Financial Calculators

 Calculating Markup Percentage

-Sometimes, you may not know what markup percentage was used when pricing a product.
-Let’s say you are new to a company and should price some products.
-You want to find out what markup percentage has been used historically.
-Knowing the sale price and cost of the items sold previously, you can quickly calculate how the product was marked up.
+Sometimes, you may inherit a pricing structure without knowing the exact markup percentage applied.
+Let’s say you step into a new role at a company and need to price upcoming inventory.
+To maintain consistency, you want to uncover the historical markup rates.
+By utilizing the sale price and cost of previously sold items, you can easily reverse-engineer how the product was marked up.

 The formula to find the markup percentage is: